DPCS-team/DPCS/docs/Initial_research.md

 Introduction
 --------------------------
 One of the common problems with using linux-based operation system is very limited time of developers that create applications and system compnents.
 They are usually working on them as a community service job, after hours or in order to gain experience with programming.
 The consequence of that is long time between catching a bug and releasing a patch.
-A great example is one of the author's aplication - Clicompanion - that had a simple critical problem causing it to crash on start for more than 4 years (2012 - 2016) - and still being downloaded on average by 1 person every day.
+A great example is one of the author's aplication - Clicompanion - that had a simple critical problem causing it to crash on start for more than 4 years (2012 - 2016) - and still being downloaded on average by 1 person everyday.

 Many times, more experienced people are fixing applications itself, using simple scripts or patches.
 However, due to the previous problems, reviewing them and integrating with a specified application is a slow and problematic process.
+We decided to consider a simple solution as an environment-nondependent bash script containing no more than 50 lines, possibly requring administrator rights to execute.
+As a problem we consider a failure of execution of a program and up to last 50 lines of the progam output, including the error code, name of the program, and system configuration.

-In this paper, we are going to adopt a novel machine learning techniqes to make this process automatic, more community-driven and easier, by:

-* Collecting anonymized and voluntary provided information about the problems that users are having.
-* Clustering problems into buckets of similar problems using Affinity Propagation algorithm.
-* Creating an incremental, offline neural network model that can match new problems with existing ones and retrieve solutions.
+In this paper, we are going to adopt a novel machine learning techniqes to make this process automatic, more community-driven and easier, by collecting anonymized and voluntary provided information about the problems that users are having, clustering problems into buckets of similar problems using the Affinity Propagation algorithm and creating an incremental, offline neural network model that can match new problems with existing ones.
-* Analysing users commands after error in order to detect a possible solution.
-* Providing a platform for manual solution inserting by volunteers.

-This is a significant ML application contribution, with the possibility of enabling more people to use free operating system and reducing the entry level investment for people who want to start learning how to use a computer.

-Algorithms overview
+As an addition, non-intrusive tools were created to collect and retrieve solutions created by the community, to perform the experiments and publish the results of the work to broad audience.

+For the initial research, we have selected two algorihms as the most promising in terms of computational power demand and quality of results.
+The first one is semi-supervised Affinity Propagation (AP) described in the "Text Clustering with Seeds Affinity Propagation" paper [src...] to be used for clustering the problems into buckets, and the second one is a classical neural network trained on pairs (error, bucket) created by the previous algorithm.

+Clustering algorithm
 --------------------------
-To perform initial testing, two algorihms was selected as the most promising.

-The first one is the Affinity Propagation algorithm - O(n log n) implementation - , to be used for clustering data received from insiders, from non-covered by Apport applications into separate "problems"

-The second one is a classical Neural Network for classifing 'in production' an unknown problem into one of clusters created during previous step (or clusters representing Launchpad bugs).
+As the main criteria for the clustering algorithm selection, we have considered near-linear speed of execution, processing structural information and automatic stop criterium.
+The AP algorithm is satisfying all of the three requirements.
+In the analysis below, the specific AP algorithm designed by Renchu Guan, et all. [src] will be described.

+To prepare the data to be used by AP, each input sample was stripped of out stopwords and punctation and all letters was converted to lowercase. (...)

 Evaluating algorithm's efficiency
 ---------------------------------